This course offers students a broad engineering experience designed to suit the current needs for Electrical and Electronic Engineering.

 Digital Electronics I

 This module introduces the fundamentals of digital electronic devices and simple logic circuits as well as basic logic design techniques.
-This module introduces the student to basic digital electronics principles presented using a combination of lectures, tutorials and practical laboratories and are assessed using continuous assessment in the form of class tests and lab practical assessments.
+The module introduces the student to basic digital electronics principles presented using a combination of lectures, tutorials and practical laboratories and are assessed using continuous assessment in the form of a written class test and lab practical assessments.

 Circuit Analysis I